-I took a business class in Rome one summer and on the first night, my classmates and I went out to enjoy a big Italian dinner together.
+I took a grad school class in Rome one summer and on the first night, my classmates and I went out to enjoy a big Italian dinner together.
 We found an adorable restaurant and chose a table outside so we could eat al fresco, and bonded over good food and even better wine.
 All was perfect until we got the check.

 Little did we realize, was that our cute little restaurant was in the heart of touristy Rome (right off Via del Corso), hence the inflated price.
 At this rate, we wouldn’t be able to afford to eat out every night.